 “I was lucky to have passionate teachers as mentors.
 Microbiology was my first class back in college when I went to earn my associate degree — Dr. Carl Knight was wonderful.
 Kiar First and Carlotta Foley, my LVN instructors, were instrumental in giving me guidance in my quest to become a nurse.

 “Our instructors had high expectations and saw our potential.
 They let us know that it wasn’t going to be easy, but it wasn’t going to be insurmountable either.

 “What’s great about nursing?
 There are so many specialties that you can choose from — pediatrics, adults, chart audits, quality control, infection control, ICU, ED, education, travel nursing.
 You get to follow your own passion and find something that fits what you love.

 “In my case, I really didn’t know in third grade that I wanted to be a nurse; I just couldn’t think of anything else.
 But it’s been a really good fit for me, and I’m a passionate patient advocate.
 Doctors today expect nurses to be more autonomous than ever before, and I love that.
 I want to be an advocate for my patients.”

 In her current job, Dee Schueler works for a specialty pharmacy in the home care division, providing support for physicians who have given referral for infusion therapy, coordinating home care for patients, and following up with education.
 She earned both a Vocational Nursing certificate and associate degree in Nursing and holds a Bachelor of Science in Nursing degree from the University of Texas at Tyler.

 Feeling strongly that it’s never too late to learn, Dee continues to push herself both professionally and personally.
-She has earned specialization credentials in infusion therapy (CRNI), a second-degree black belt in tae kwon do and advanced scuba diving and rescue certification (through the colleges of DCCCD).
+She has earned specialization credentials in infusion therapy (CRNI), a second-degree black belt in taekwondo and advanced scuba diving and rescue certification (through Dallas College).